department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 **By mail**

-Send the completed form and any supporting documents to the benefit office that matches the benefit type you selected on the form.
+Send the completed form and any supporting documents to the VA regional office that matches the benefit type you selected on the form.

 <b>Compensation</b>
 <p class="va-address-block">